ItalyPaleAle/svelte-spa-router/Advanced Usage.md

 ### Async routes and loading placeholders

 As mentioned in the main readme, starting with version 3 the `wrap` method is used with dynamically-imported components.
-This allows (when the bundler supports that, such as with Rollup or Webpack) code-splitting too, so code for less-common routes can be downloaded on-demand from the server rather than shipped in the app's core bundle.
+This allows (when the bundler supports that, such as with Vite, Rollup or Webpack) code-splitting too, so code for less-common routes can be downloaded on-demand from the server rather than shipped in the app's core bundle.

 This is done by setting the `options.asyncComponent` property to a function that returns a dynamically-imported module.
 For example: